pckimlong/autoverpod_library/autoverpod/README.md

 - Field widgets: `{ProviderName}{FieldName}Field` for building per-field UI
 - Field updater extensions: methods like `updateName()` on the provider notifier

-String fields can use an optional helper that manages a `TextEditingController` and keeps it in sync with the field value.
+String and numeric fields can use optional helpers that manage a `TextEditingController` and keep it in sync with the field value.

 ## Typical use cases